TheLazyEngineer-net/Main-Site-Hugo/content/about/index.md

 ### Background

 I am a Software Engineer.
-I have been doing that for nearing two decades at this point.
-I have always been paid to do text-based, backend work, so that is my main area of programming knowledge.
+I have been doing that kind of work for nearing two decades at this point.
+I have always been paid to do text-based, backend work, so that is my main area of programming expertise.
 I have also built computers and servers for as long as I have been programming and have taken up Linux systems administration as a hobby.
 More recently, I have spent some time learning more about electronics, circuit design, and power systems.

 My background and hobbies mean that I know a lot about computers.
 However, computing is such a large field that there will always be more for me to learn.
 That is why I love it.
-There will always be people who know a lot more than me about any topic and have kernels of amazing knowlege.
+There will always be people who know a lot more than me about any topic and have kernels of amazing knowledge to share.
 If I get bored writing Java code, I can move on to Nix systems administration for a while.
-There is always a new, relevant topic to learn more about.
+There is always a new, relevant topic for me to learn more about.

 I learned that I am a computer nerd later than many.
-I learned to program for the first time in college.
+I started programming for the first time in college.
 Before that, I thought that I should be a musician, but I hated practicing as much as was needed.
 It was too idle for my brain, too claustraphobic in the university's practice rooms, and I knew that hours of daily practice were required to move to the next level.
 Luckily, while coming to this realization, I saw a friend working on his Computer Science homework in C++.
 It looked interesting and I started asking him more about it.
 I signed up for the introductory course the next semester and have been hooked ever since.

 ### Privacy

 Privacy will always be respected on this site.
 Currently, no site analytics have been added.
 If site-analytics are added, then the details will be laid out here.
+They won't do anything scary.

 #### *Thank you for visiting my website.
 I hope that you find something useful.*